cloudflare/cloudflare-docs/content/reference-architecture/architectures/load-balancing.md

 #### Layer 4

 Layer 4 of the [OSI model](https://www.cloudflare.com/learning/ddos/glossary/open-systems-interconnection-model-osi/) — also called the transport layer — is responsible for end-to-end communication between two devices.
 Network services that operate at layer 4 can support a much broader set of services and protocols.
 Cloudflare’s public layer 4 load balancers are enabled by a product called Spectrum, which works as a layer 4 reverse proxy.
-In addition to offering load balancing, Spectrum provides protection from [DDoS attacks](https://www.cloudflare.com/learning/ddos/what-is-a-ddos-attack/) and can conceal origin IP addresses.
+In addition to offering load balancing, Spectrum provides protection from [DDoS attacks](https://www.cloudflare.com/learning/ddos/what-is-a-ddos-attack/) and can conceal the endpoint IP addresses.

 #### SSL/TLS Offloading

 SSL (Secure Sockets Layer) and its successor TLS (Transport Layer Security) are cryptographic protocols used to secure connections over the Internet.
-SSL and TLS offloading, also known as SSL/TLS termination or SSL/TLS acceleration, is a technique used in load balancers and web servers to handle the SSL/TLS encryption and decryption process without affecting an origin’s performance.
-SSL/TLS offloading improves server performance, simplifies certificate management, and enhances scalability by offloading the resource-intensive encryption and decryption tasks to dedicated devices, helping origins remain dedicated to serving content and application logic.
+SSL and TLS offloading, also known as SSL/TLS termination or SSL/TLS acceleration, is a technique used in load balancers and web servers to handle the SSL/TLS encryption and decryption process without affecting an endpoint’s performance.
+SSL/TLS offloading improves server performance, simplifies certificate management, and enhances scalability by offloading the resource-intensive encryption and decryption tasks to dedicated devices, helping endpoints remain dedicated to serving content and application logic.

 ### Challenges addressed by load balancers